Soc 305 - Culture and Personality » Spring 2020 » Textbook Exam

 Piaget identified six successive and irreversible stages of mental development.
 Which one of the following is not a correct order of change?

-A. From the reflex or hereditary stage to the stage of the first motor habits.
+A. From the stage of intuitive intelligence to the stage of practical intelligence.

 Question #32